MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-bitlocker.md

 1. Connect to your Azure Stack HCI node.

-1. Run the following PowerShell cmdlet signed in as a local administrator:
+1. Run the following PowerShell cmdlet using local administrator credentials:

     ```PowerShell
     Disable-ASBitLocker